EFForg/OpenWireless/README.md

 OpenWireless is in OWrt/config-OWrt, and should be copied to cerowrt/.config to build.

+# Networking Setup

+We have assumed a specific networking setup in designing the software.
+This networking setup is described in NetworkingSetup.png and the open wireless router should work in this standard setup.
+However users may be interested in alternate setups (e.g No Modem-Router interfacing to ISP, instead there is a pure modem and no DHCP server to allocate address to WAN port of the OpenWireless router.
+There are several other variations possible).
+Since we have not designed the router firmware to support such alternate setups, user effort will be required to get the OpenWireless router to work for them.
+Typically this will involve gaining root access to the router through SSH and then changing the files controlling network configuration to align with the setup that is desired.
+If you have gotten an alternate setup to work, we encourage you to share the details with other users.
+Even better if you can make pull requests that we can include in the firmware to make things easier for future users of non-standard setups.

 # Contributing and getting help

 We welcome contributors!
 Our mailing list is tech@openwireless.org.
 Sign up